yodrew/darkroomretreat/manuscript/psychology.md

 Sane people do not hurt their children.
 Nature does not generate diseased species.
 Humanity had to have started off alright.
 The self-correcting instinct of healthy animals is too strong to violate merely by will or persist in by accident.
 Life pulls us back onto the right track no less than other animals---when we're healthy.

 The trauma had to have originated externally.
 It had to be _huge_ to knock so many of us so far off course and disable us so badly we couldn't begin returning for so long.
 Major trauma to an individual or one group would not be enough to do this.
 Individuals would be helped back to health.
-Groups would be aided by neighbors as with disaster trauma.
+In disaster trauma, groups are aided by neighbors or even foreigners.
 We must think bigger.

 A global cataclysm in our distant past must have started it.
 It wrecked everything in one stroke for entire continents of people, so that there was no one left to help.
 Perhaps it was multiple supervolcanos.
 The flood.
 A pole-shift that swept continents with earthquakes and tsunamis.
 A comet strike.
-An alien invasion.
+A war between the gods.
 Whatever it was, the result was _cataclysmic trauma_.

 Cataclysmic trauma is comprehensive.
-It kills most people and nearly all elders, who would best manage things, and injures most of the rest.
+It kills many people and most elders, who would best manage things.
+It injures most of the rest.
 Neighbors cannot help.
-Nearly everyone in the whole world is in the same straits.
+Nearly everyone in the whole world is in the same dire straits.
 Infrastructure is lost: shelter, food, water, habitat.
 The landscape shifts, becomes dangerous.
 Climate itself changes.
-The basis for a way of life is wiped out.
+The basis for a way of life is wiped out, including day to day survival.

 Going into caves to rest and heal is common among undomesticated people and animals.
-But even if someone left knows to do it and the cave remains accessible, too many people need it for longer than it is comfortable.
-The infrastructure is gone.
+But even if someone left knows to do it and a cave remains accessible, too many people need it for longer than it is comfortable.
+All the supportive systems are gone.
 People have no chance to heal.
 They only have what is inside them.
-The young tend to survive, but they are less psychically established, with less wisdom to temper the damage.
+The young tend to survive, but they are less stable psychically, with less wisdom to temper the damage.
 Life, which had been abundant, pleasant, and easy, becomes a grim battle to survive.

 Psychic trauma causes psychic malfunction.
 Mass psychosis begins.

 In this barren hell, where can people find comfort?
 In each others' arms, of course.
 Voluntary birth control, common among indigenous people, is lost with many other subtle capacities.
-Babies start coming at especially inconvenient times in unexpected numbers.
+Babies start coming at especially inconvenient times.
 Cataclysmic trauma starts its terrible transmission through the generations.

-It changes forms but keeps its intensity.
+Trauma changes form but keeps its intensity.
+Society rearranges itself into civilization to absorb the cosmic blow.
+It finds slightly less harmful ways to pass on the shock.
+As horrible as things frequently get, still it is the best we can do.
 Technology compensates for lost capacity.
-Society rearranges itself into civilization to absorb the cosmic blow and find slightly less harmful ways to deal it back.
-As horrible as it frequently gets, still it is the best we can do.
-Despite all, life keeps generating seekers to find its secret.
-Clue by clue, it is assembled over hundreds of generations.
+Quietly, life keeps generating seekers to find out the truth of what is happening.
+Clue by clue, understanding is assembled over hundreds of generations.
 At last, the truth dawns.

-What if we are the butt of a cosmic joke?
+What if we are the butt of a bad cosmic joke?

 If so, then our wars, big and small, are pointless.
 No one started it.
 No one need be punished.
-Everyone is essentially innocent, thus free to walk away from the conflict and heal.
+Everyone is essentially innocent.
+Everyone is free to walk away from the conflict and heal.

-Trauma is natural.
-Trying to prevent all of it is futile.
+Trauma from such large-scale events is unavoidable.
+It is natural.
+Trying to prevent it is futile.
 Hope lies in having a way to recover from  it.[^10][^11]

 ## hygienic psychology {#hygienic-psychology}